GiovanniSalmeri/yellow-mailer/README.md

 `MailerAttachmentDirectory` = directory for attachments
 `MailerAttachmentsMaxSize` = maximum total size of the attachments of an email

-The address in `MailerSender` receives non-delivery reports and is included in the `Return-Path` header of delivered emails.
-It can be dynamically changed with `$this->yellow->system->set("mailerSender", "address@domain")`, but for security reasons must never be assigned a user-supplied value.
+The address in `MailerSender` receives non-delivery reports.
+For emails to be successfully delivered, this address should be in the domain of the SMTP server, or from which sendmail is run.
+For security reasons it must never be assigned a user-supplied value.

 ## Developer